Caixin

 Eastern Airlines Industry Investment Co.
 Ltd.

 Eastern Airlines Industry Investment Co.
 Ltd. received a 1.95 billion-yuan loan from Agricultural Bank of China's Shanghai branch in 2019.
-This funding enabled them to acquire a 15% stake in Juneyao Air, a budget airline.
-This deal was a notable instance of a bank financing a minority stake, even before new regulations for such transactions were formally introduced.
+This enabled them to acquire a 15% stake in Juneyao Air.
+This deal was a special approval case ahead of the new M&A loan framework.

 Juneyao Air